 American teacher Ethel Putney was in the first group of international aid workers who established a refugee camp in Port Said, Egypt in 1915.
 Within months, she was joined by Mary Kinney, former missionary from Adabazar (Adapazarı), who set up and supervised workshops for Armenian women.
 Lilian Cole Sewny also joined them to contribute her considerable nursing skills.
 Before the war, Cole Sewny worked in the Talas hospital; she later moved to Sivas where she met and married Levon Sewny, the mission’s Armenian doctor.
 He died in 1914 of typhus, but she stayed and did all she could to help.

-Charlotte Willard, American principal of the Girls’ Boarding School, and YWCA secretary (field worker) Frances Gage sprang into action when gendarmes entered the mission’s compound in Marsovan (Merzifon) and removed sixty-three Armenian women and girls for deportation.
+Charlotte Willard, American principal of the Girls’ Boarding School, and YWCA secretary (field worker) Frances Gage sprang into action when gendarmes entered the mission’s compound in Marsovan (Merzifon) and removed 63 Armenian women and girls for deportation.
 They asked to accompany the deportees and appealed to the local authorities and were denied both times.
 It took three days before they were given written permission to travel.
 Meanwhile, they gathered all the money they could find, swift horses, a couple of wagons, an interpreter and a faithful Circassian servant.
 It took two days before they caught up with the convoy, and only two-thirds of the girls were left.
 Twenty-one girls had been separated from the group and sent on another route.
 Willard and Gage negotiated for days with the Turkish guards, using persuasion, argument “and the judicious application of large sums of money” to finally return to Marsovan with the remaining forty-two Armenians.

-American missionary Susan Wealthy Orvis was a member of the Talas team, who answered the call to establish a refugee centre in Alexandropol (Gyumri) in 1917.
+American missionary Susan Wealthy Orvis was a member of the Talas team, who answered the call to establish a refugee center in Alexandropol (Gyumri) in 1917.
 She traveled more than 7,000 miles with seven other relief workers in the middle of the Russian revolution to do so.
 Her companions were Rev. Ernest Partridge, Rev. Theodore Elmer, Rev. Walter James, Carl and Ruth Compton, and Henry H. and Irma White.
 Orvis organized a milk program to feed 300 babies in the area and turned a decrepit old barracks into a functioning hospital, before being forced to flee a day ahead of the advancing Ottoman and German armies.
 She was one of the first to return to Talas after the war and, with her Talas colleagues, saved 3,000 Armenian and Greek orphans when Christians were expelled from Turkey in December 1922.

 Some of the names of the righteous are known while some remain anonymous.
 Collectively, their actions stand to remind us that in the midst of great wickedness, there is still goodness in the world.
 When times are dark, it is especially important to remember and honor that.